False Claims Act Program

 False Claims Acts by State

 In addition to the federal act, many states have their own specific version of the False Claims Act which includes certain provisions, statutes, and limitations that differ from the original.
-Many whistleblower cases can be filed with both the state and the federal government, though each case has its own intricacies and must be individually assessed.
-Below are the False Claims Act for each state that currently offers one in its legislature:
+In certain jurisdictions, a qui tam relator can file complaints with both the state and the federal government, and may receive separate whistleblower rewards from each party.

-Some states also have further nuanced provisions, which may help protect whistleblowers further.
+Some states also have additional provisions which may offer further whistleblower protections.
 Some of these include the New York State Labor Law and the California Insurance Code.
 At Whistleblower Justice Network, we utilize our knowledge of state-specific laws to ensure the highest level of protection and reward for our clients.

 Latest False Claims Act Program News